 Partners can take a salary and have PAYE deducted from their pay like an employee — the partnership agreement will set this out.

 Tax and partnerships (external link) — Inland Revenue

 A company is a separate legal entity from its shareholders.
-Shareholders own the business — they’re people with a financial interest in the business.
+Shareholders own the business — they’re people with a financial interest in it.

-In some companies, one group, eg a family, may own all shares.
+In some companies, one person or group, eg a family, may own all shares.
 Other companies list shares on the stock exchange, where the public and other companies can buy them.

 Every company has a board of directors, even if there is only one director.

 To start a company, you must register it with the Companies Office.
 This can be done online.
-You’ll first need to get a login for the Companies Office website (external link) .
+You’ll first need to get a login for the Companies Office website.
 Use your RealMe login to access the site.